victormartino/Portfolio_Project_3_VicTacToe/README.md

 Contributions are welcome!
 If you find a bug or have an enhancement in mind, open an issue or fork the repository and submit a pull request.

-## Acknowledgments

-Shoutout to the developers and contributors who made this project possible!

-Enjoy playing VicTacToe and have fun challenging your friends!
+Enjoy playing 🎮 VicTacToe and have fun challenging your friends!
 If you have questions, feel free to reach out.